Sometimes, I have the feeling that the world split into two kinds of people.

 Best time to visit Cartagena de Indias: July and August

 More information about when you should leave?
-Have a look on the great website of www.a-contresens.net
+Have a look at the great website of www.a-contresens.net

 How safe is Cartagena, Colombia for tourists?

-Yes, Cartagena de Indias is safe for the tourists.
-Actually, I think the old city centre is one of the safest place of Colombia (For a big city).
+Yes, Cartagena de Indias is safe for the visitors.
+I think the old city centre is one of the safest places in Colombia (For a big city).
 You can walk at any time of the night inside the old town.

 The Street Media Luna is also very touristic (even at night).
 However, it’s a little dodgy on the left side (with the old city on your back), so stay in the street.